Exams

 What is the SIDBI Grade A 2026 exam pattern?

-The SIDBI Grade A selection process begins with Phase 1, an online screening test with one paper of seven sections carrying 200 marks, where candidates must clear the cut-off set by SIDBI to qualify for the next stage.
-Phase 2 includes two online papers covering 200 marks and is an important stage for shortlisting.
-After this, a psychometric test is conducted by a third-party agency to assess skills like communication, problem-solving, creativity, personality traits, and willingness to work anywhere in India, and the results are shared with the interview panel.
-The final stage is Phase 3, the personal interview of 100 marks, where candidates are evaluated on overall suitability, with additional weightage for verified achievements if applicable, and the final selection is based on combined marks of Phase II and the interview.
+The SIDBI Grade A selection process starts with Phase 1, an online screening test of 200 marks with seven sections, where candidates must clear the cutoff to move ahead.
+Phase 2 consists of two online papers totaling 200 marks and plays a key role in shortlisting.
+After this, a psychometric test is conducted by an external agency to assess communication, problem-solving, personality, creativity, and willingness to work anywhere in India, and the report is shared with the interview panel.
+The final stage is Phase 3, the personal interview of 100 marks, where overall suitability is evaluated, and final selection is made based on combined marks of Phase 2 and the interview.

 PhaseDetailsMarks